The Ultimate Checklist for Cleaning Your Home Before Selling It

 Cleaning your Waterloo Region Home to Sell: A Comprehensive Checklist

-Deep cleaning and decluttering can increase a home's value by 3-5 percent.
-In fact, studies suggest that average price increases of $1,728 can be added to a home's overall value.
-A 1,500 square foot home with three bedrooms and two bathrooms will normally cost between $400 and $700 to hire a professional cleaner to clean.
-Decluttering is the ideal place to start if you intend to complete the process on your own.
+Deep cleaning and decluttering can raise the value of a home by 3-5 percent.
+According to studies, an average price increase of $1,728 can be added to a home's overall value.
+A professional cleaner will normally charge between $600 and $1000 to clean a 1,500 square foot home with three bedrooms and two bathrooms.
+If you intend to complete the process on your own, decluttering is the best place to start.

 Declutter and Depersonalize